 They Provide Indoor Humidity Readings

 For people in humid regions like Alabama, a thermostat that tells you about your home’s humidity is well worth it.
 Humidity can cause all kinds of problems in the home and discomfort to those trying to live there.
 The thermostat will instruct your HVAC system to correct the humidity if possible.
 If not, you know to call us for maintenance.

 You Control Them From Anywhere

 Smart thermostats connect to Wi-Fi and often come with apps you can install on your smartphone.
 You control your home’s temperature while you’re away.
 If you’re going to be home late, tell the thermostat not to kick on for another hour.
 If you forgot to change the programming when you went on vacation, no problem.
 With a traditional thermostat, you just have to grit your teeth until you return to adjust the settings.

 See what we mean?
 Smart thermostats are worlds away from programmable thermostats.
 Your home is more efficient and comfortable with a smart thermostat at the helm of your indoor environment.
 Want one installed?
-Call One Source Heating and Cooling today at (205) 509-1929.
+Call One Source Heating, Cooling & Electrical today at (205) 509-1929.